 The Ring smart doorbells are not only quick and easy to set up, but will also offer some great technology that will make you wonder why you didn’t get one sooner.
 Such as motion detection, night vision, two-way audio and more!

 It suited for both long-term owners as well as renters.
 As the Ring Peephole Cam (aka Ring Door View Cam) can easily be taken off your door whenever you decide to move.
-While the Ring Pro does require to be hardwired, it’s still easy to install and offers unique technology such as setting your own custom motion zones, as well as an enhanced field of view.
+While the does require to be hardwired, it’s still easy to install and offers unique technology such as setting your own custom motion zones, as well as an enhanced field of view.

 So let’s get right into it, and check out both models down below.

 Feel free to navigate the article using the links provided.